ycpcs/cs370-fall2020/labs/lab12.md

 You should be able to build and run the program by clicking the small green arrow towards the right of the top toolbar.

-At this point you should see a bouncing sphere and torus rolling around a translucent cone.
+At this point you should see a cube and Blender monkey with lighting.

 > <img src="images/lab12/blenderMonkey.png" alt="Blender Monkey Window" height="500"/>